-For every backend developer, it is very important to have knowledge about IEnumerable, IQueryable and IList.
-Programmer should know the difference between these and most important is, knowledge of how and where to use these.
+For every backend developer, it is very important to have knowledge about IEnumerable, IQueryable, and IList.
+A programmer should know the difference between these and most important is, knowledge of how and where to use these.

-IEnumerable, IQueryable and IList are interfaces in .net framework that can use as data container.
+IEnumerable, IQueryable, and IList are interfaces in .net framework that can use as a data container.
 These all could be non-generic interface and generic type-safe interface.

 Non-Generic – IEnumerable, IQueryable and IList

-Generic type-safe Interface :- IEnumerable<T>, IQueryable<T> and IList<T>
+Generic type-safe Interface :- IEnumerable, IQueryable and IList

-IEnumerable :- IEnumrable is a data container that is used to store data.
+IEnumerable :- IEnumerable is a data container that is used to store data.
 We can perform “foreach” loop and other operations on this.
-IEnumerable gives only readonly access over stored data.
+IEnumerable gives only read-only access over stored data.
 We cannot perform add/delete item operation on IEnumerable.
-IEnumerable brings all data from database and then perform filter on it.
+IEnumerable brings all data from the database and then perform a filter on it.
 Let’s take an example to prove this.
 See below code

 In above code, we have one table named “Orders” and we have a query to get all records from orders table using EF code first approach.
 In first line, a SQL query is created to get records from Order table and store that in IEnumerable type variable.
 But point to notice here is, SQL query still not executed on server.
-Query will only be fire on server when “foreeach” loop execute on variable.
+Query will only be fire on server when “foreach” loop execute on variable.
 In second line, I just filter records according to “CustomerID”.
-But IEnuerable type variable first fetch all records from server and brings them to client side and then perform filter operation.
+But IEnumerable type variable first fetch all records from server and brings them to client-side and then perform filter operation.
 To prove this I run SQL profiler.
-You can see SQL Script created by IEnuerable type variable.
+You can see SQL Script created by IEnumerable type variable.

 As you can see in above snapshots, in first picture query execute on server when control reached in “foreach” loop.
 In second picture you can see SQL query (without where clause) that is created by IEnumerable.
 So it brings all data from server side to client side and then perform filter.